Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/networking/README.md

 7. Connection-less protocol
     - In connection-less protocol, acknowledgement is not sent by the receiver.
 So, it is not reliable but fast.
 The example of connection-less protocol is UDP.

-Serializable is a marker interface (has no data member and method).
-It is used to "mark" java classes so that objects of these classes may get certain capability.
-The Cloneable and Remote are also marker interfaces.

-It must be implemented by the class whose object you want to persist.

-The String class and all the wrapper classes implements java.io.Serializable interface by default.

 ## ObjectOutputStream class
 The ObjectOutputStream class is used to write primitive data types and Java objects to an OutputStream.
 Only objects that support the java.io.Serializable interface can be written to streams.